 Social media platforms provide an interesting opportunity for researchers to collect data.

-This guidance document for EPFL researchers outlines the legal framework that applies to research projects that involve web-based data collection.
+This guidance document (available here, with your Gaspar account) for EPFL researchers outlines the legal framework that applies to research projects that involve web-based data collection.
 The document summarizes some basic data protection concepts, presents the different options for on-line data collection and the legal framework that must be respected.